Frequently Asked Questions

 How do I find out about Work Study or scholarships?

 Work Study is provided through the financial aid offer process by submitting a FAFSA or WASFA.
 If a student was not awarded Work Study but is interested, they may contact the Work Study Center to discuss eligibility requirements.
-The Work Study Center also offers many non-Work Study on or off campus jobs.
 Work Study allows students to earn money by working a part-time job, usually at Western or at a nonprofit organization, to use towards their educational expenses.
 For more information, contact the Work Study Center.

 The WWU Scholarship Center is available to assist students and their families as they search and apply for scholarships.
 The awarding of a scholarship represents not only a significant source of financial assistance, but recognition of your special achievements and an investment in your potential.
 For more information contact the Scholarship Center.